-10 Such a threat might be formulated like: 'An attacker produces an unauthorised copy or reproduction of a genuine travel document to be used as part of a counterfeit Passport: he or she may generate a new data set or extract completely or partially the data from a genuine travel document and copy them on another functionally appropriate chip to imitate this genuine travel document.
-This violates the authenticity of the travel document being used for authentication of a travel document presenter as the travel document holder'.
+10 Such a threat might be formulated like: 'An attacker produces an unauthorised copy or reproduction of a genuine travel document to be used as part of a counterfeit Passport: he or she may generate a new data set or extract completely or partially the data travel document or/and exchanged between the TOE and the terminal connected in order to outsmart the PACE (or EAC) authenticated BIS-PACE (or EIS) by means of changed travel document holder's related reference data (like biographic or biometric data).
+The attacker does it in such a way that the terminal connected perceives these modified data as authentic one.